-3.2.2 Authentication of Organization and Domain Identity
+3.2.2 Authentication of organization identity

 Amazon follows the Amazon CP for validation of domain authorization or control.

 Amazon does not use methods listed as not suitable for wildcards in the Amazon CP for validating wildcard names.

 Amazon confirms the Applicant has control of or right to use Email Addresses by contacting the requested email address and confirming authorization of the Certificate's issuance.